CZ-NIC/knot/doc/installation.rst

 Alternatively, you can fetch the whole project from the git repository `git://git.nic.cz/knot-dns.git <https://gitlab.labs.nic.cz/knot/knot-dns/tree/master>`_.

-After obtaining the source code, the compilation and installation is a quite straightforward process using autotools.
+After obtaining the source code, compilation and installation is a quite straightforward process using autotools.

 .. _Configuring and generating Makefiles: